 F&A Waiver Requests

-Should a faculty/staff member wish to appeal an F&A waiver decision made by OSP, such requests will be routed through the OSP to the Associate Vice President for Academic Affairs - Research, Scholarship & Creative Activity.
-The Provost shall, if necessary, resolve any disagreements.
+Should a faculty/staff member wish to appeal an F&A waiver decision made by RSC, such requests will be routed through the RSC to the Provost.
+The Provost will make the final determination.